 If you notice a stain on the bottom of your kettle's interior that resembles rust, don't worry!
-It is likely not rust, but actually a harmless buildup of minerals called limescale.
+It is likely not rust, but actually a harmless buildup of minerals called limescale (comprised of mainly calcium carbonate).
 Limescale is a direct result of heating up water and thus inevitable with all kettles.
 Depending on the mineral concentration in your water, it is bound to show up sooner or later.

-For stubborn limescale buildup, repeat this process a couple times and/or consider leaving the vinegar solution in your kettle overnight.
+If limescale stains remain after this process, citric acid is slightly more powerful than vinegar and it should knock out residual limescale.
 If this does not resolve the issue, please reach out to us and we'll take care of you!

 Caution: Scrubbing the bottom of your kettle with steel wool or an abrasive brush will ultimately make limescale worse and may also result in the development of rust.
 Please use a sponge or soft brush to clean the inside of your kettle.